The worst disease is that of greed,

 that of what we’re told is success.

-After the commentary are a few videos and more may be added over time.
+After the commentary are a few videos, an article and more will be added over time.

 I believe most or at least many people realize the focus on profit is the only thing of concern to much of the corporate world.